Al-rimi/Submit-app/README.md

 ## About This Project

 **Submit Page** is a dynamic web application designed to efficiently manage student submissions.
-Key features include:

-- **Seamless Form Validation**: Ensures that all form inputs are correctly filled out, with feedback and error messages.
-- **File Uploading**: Handles file uploads with smooth progress indicators and supports various file types.
-- **Responsive Design**: Built for usability across multiple devices, including mobile screens.

 ## Key Features